-Hydraulic fluid is the medium by which energy is transferred to all hydraulic systems.
-However, the tasks performed by hydraulic fluid go much further than the transfer of power.
+Hydraulic Oil is the medium by which energy is transferred to all hydraulic systems.
+However, the tasks performed by hydraulic oil go much further than the transfer of power.
 Although it is the core purpose of hydraulic fluid, it is also valuable in four secondary functions: transferring heat, removing contaminants, sealing and lubrication.

 Hydraulic machines produce a huge amount of additional heat during regular operations, often caused by insufficiencies of the components themselves, such as pumps and motors.
 Minus a way to carry heat away from these components, they could easily overheat with resulting damage to seals and internal components, especially as a result of low local viscosity.
 As engine oil makes its way back to the reservoir, it often travels through a cooler to help maintain optimum temperature ranges before it is pumped back out to the system.
 Equally, hydraulic fluid can carry heat into a system during cold starts, when needed.

 If hydraulic systems with closed-loops didn’t bleed off fluid at a precise rate, contamination would quickly build to critical and harmful levels.
 Due to the damage heat can cause, it can be considered a form of contamination, but as well as transferring heat, hydraulic oil also carries particles and water away from sensitive components through filters or other conditioning devices.
 This can then be cleaned up and returned to the circuit.
 Oil without a driving force would remain within sensitive components, allowing essentially trapped contamination to slowly destroy its surroundings.